Mulubwa17/Zambia_Cities_Directory-API/README.md

 yarn build : to build the production server and transpile to JavaScript yarn start : to run the production server

-All api resquests are in the /requests.rest file
+All api resquests are in the [link](/requests.rest) file

+All the current seeded data can be found in [link](/src/utils/provinceData.ts) file

 To contribute: